Americold Realty Trust [COLD] – it’s time to buy. Check out key Indicators

 Similarly, its Total Debt to Total Assets stands at 46.32.

 What about valuation?
-This company’s Enterprise Value to EBITDA is 33.22 and its Total Debt to EBITDA Value is 7.42.
-The Enterprise Value to Sales for this firm is now 4.69.
+This company’s Enterprise Value to EBITDA is 32.63 and its Total Debt to EBITDA Value is 5.51.
+The Enterprise Value to Sales for this firm is now 4.39.
+Americold Realty Trust [COLD] has a Price to Book Ratio of 3.67, a Price to Cash Flow Ratio of 27.31 and P/E Ratio of 132.44.
+These metrics suggest that this publicly-traded organization will not likely result in investment gains.

 Similarly, this company’s Total Asset Turnover is 0.53.